Paulina-Montoya/Capstone_Project_BootcampQA/README.md

     `npm run test-tasks` : run the creation of tasks test cases

-    `npm run test-projects` : run the creation of a project test cases
+    `npm run test-projects` : run the creation of a project test case

     `npm run test-suite-smoke` : run the smoke suite